ksonex777-pixel/code-api/README.md

 playParticleEffect(opts: TempParticleSystemOpts, clientPredictedBy: PlayerId = null): void

 /**
- * Get the in game name of a player.
+ * Get the in game name of an entity.
- * @param playerId
+ * @param entityId
  */
-getPlayerName(playerId: PlayerId): string
+getEntityName(entityId: EntityId): string

 /**
  * Given the name of a player, get their id